PhantomNinja0/JADMIT044_SOZ2301_Group1_JadinMitchell_Final_Capstone_Project/JadinMitchellPodcastPlateau/README.md

 ## Deployment

-The project is deployed to a custom Netlify URL: [https://your-netlify-url.netlify.app](https://your-netlify-url.netlify.app)
+The project is deployed to a custom Netlify URL: [podcast-plateau.netlify.app]

 ## Usage

-Navigate inside folder, open terminal, and then use npm install followed by npm run dev to use this project.
+[Include instructions on how to use the app, how to browse shows, play episodes, track favorites, etc.]

 ## Features